ChickenTenders2/FoodLink/README.md

 To update an item:
 - Click on the item tile
 - Edit the quantity or the expiry
-- Press save
+- Click on save

 To remove an item:
 - Click on the item tile
-- Press the remove button
+- Click on the remove button

 To search and sort the items:
 - Enter the item names you want to find (optional)